 In this article, I review the 17 best painting handles and holders for miniatures and models.
 Whether you’re looking for an alternative to the Citadel handle, or want to upgrade from your DIY miniature holder, I’m sure you’ll find this post useful!

-Keep reading below for more details and the review of the best 17 painting handles and holders for miniatures.
+Read on for the review of the best painting handles and holders for miniatures.

 Are DIY miniature painting handles worth it?